-For 2015-16, Australian Capital Territory data were not available at the time of publication.
+Australian Capital Territory data for 2015-16 were available at the time of publication.
+The addition of this data constitutes a change in coverage.

 Northern Territory

 • The Palmerston Regional Hospital reported elective surgery data for the first time in 2018-19.
 This did not constitute a change in coverage.